Is Tooth Removal Required?

 Cost Of A Dental Extraction

-1. Simple Tooth Extraction: A simple extraction pertains to teeth that are visible in the mouth.
-General dentists typically perform this procedure with local anesthesia.
-If a straightforward tooth extraction is without complications, the associated cost is typically lower.
+- Simple Tooth Extraction: This procedure involves removing a tooth that is fully visible in the mouth.
+General dentists typically perform simple extractions using local anesthesia.
+If the extraction is straightforward and without complications, the cost tends to be lower.

 Contact us today